Adult Sailing Classes - Spring 2022

 c.
 Learn how to take the helm and crew on a sailboat.

 d.
-Use proper commands and responses while sailing various wind directions.
+Use proper commands and responses while sailing in various wind directions.

 e.
 Sail a windward/leeward course with tacks and jibes, steer by the lee without jibing.